influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 1
 ```

-The following basic types do not have a literal syntax, but can be created in other ways.
+The following basic types do not have a literal syntax, but can be created in other ways:

 - [Bytes](/flux/v0.x/data-types/basic/bytes/)
 - [Unsigned integers](/flux/v0.x/data-types/basic/uint/)